ryanmohamed/stripe-openai-socket-generation/README.md

    1. Changes to the pool are emitted to all authenticated connections, irrespective of whether they are in the pool or not.
    2. Room updates with the `roomID` "pool" are handled by `usePoolCount` hook.
    3. `RoomContext` foundational state like `roomID` and `roomData` can only be changed by an ACK made by the socket server for the events `ack:create-room`, `ack:update-room`, `ack:delete-room` as these explcitally imply the room the client is in.
 Whereas updates only inform us of changes made to any rooms we made be in, have left, or have altered.

+### To Do:
+1. Continue to refactor and remove repititions in the server code.
+2. Do major cleanup on client side code and ensure type safety for all contexts.
+3. Implement Admin functionality and handling.
+4. Joinable rooms pagination.
+5. Restyle `RoomPanel`
+6. Stronger error messages on ack events from the server.